Chobani IPO: Greek-Yogurt Giant Confidentially Files to Go Public

 Let’s take a look at the company’s finances…

-Chobani doesn’t disclose its finances.
+Since Chobani is still private, so are its finances.
 And with a confidential filing, we can’t see the company’s financial data to really know what’s going on.
 But in 2017, Fortune reported that annual sales were about $2 billion.
-And based on how the market has grown, sales have likely climbed much higher.
+And based on how the market has grown and the introduction of new products, sales have likely climbed much higher.

 According to The Wall Street Journal, Chobani was seeking a listing that would value the company at $7 billion to $10 billion.